 More detailed information may be requested during review of the application.
 Submission of an application does not guarantee approval.

 To obtain documents from the LTSA, you may contact lawyers, notaries, land surveyors or independent registry agents.
-The LTSA provides links to contact information here.
+Visit the LTSA for contact information.